-BlackRock is shaping next-generation leadership and hunting for deals.
-Here's the latest news on the largest money manager.
+BlackRock is wrestling with succession planning.
+Here's the latest news on the biggest money manager.

 Founder-led BlackRock is shaping the next generation of top management.

-"I'm not planning to leave BlackRock anytime soon," Fink said at the firm's investor day this month, "but BlackRock's board and I have no higher priority than developing the next-generational leaders for BlackRock."
+"I'm not planning to leave BlackRock anytime soon," Fink said at the firm's investor day earlier this year, "but BlackRock's board and I have no higher priority than developing the next-generational leaders for BlackRock."

 More of Insider's reporting on BlackRock's workforce: